ctoanadu/ClickHouse-to-SQLite-Airflow-Pipeline/README.md

 # ClickHouse-to-SQLite-Airflow-Pipeline
-This repository hosts the codebase for a data pipeline designed to extract data from a ClickHouse database and store it in an SQLite database within an Airflow environment
+This repository contains the codebase for a data pipeline crafted to extract information from a ClickHouse database and seamlessly store it into an SQLite database.
+All of this orchestration is managed through Airflow, nestled within a Docker container.

 # README Documentation: ClickHouse to SQLite Data Pipeline with Airflow